SuLab/wikidatasparqlexamples/README.md

 ### Retrieve all human membrane proteins annotated for a role in colorectal cancer ###
 The query specifically selects for GRCh38 genomic coordinates.

+(Can we convert the query below to use disease ontology instead of the regex?)

 ~~~sparql
 PREFIX up: <http://purl.uniprot.org/core/>
 PREFIX wdt: <http://www.wikidata.org/prop/direct/>